NEW FOR 2024: The Mount Margaret Backcountry Permits will have a $7/per person, per night fee.

 Located in the northeast corner of Mount St. Helens National Volcanic Monument, site of the 1980 eruption, the Mount Margaret Backcountry offers excellent backpacking opportunities.
 Eight designated campsites are scattered throughout the high-elevation lakes and jagged ridgelines of the remote area, offering a rugged hiking experience.
-Trails cross through forest that was blown down by the dramatic lateral blast of the eruption, leaving behind a scoured landscape that has since regenerated with young alder trees, wildflowers and berry bushes.
+Trails cross through forest that was blown down by the dramatic lateral blast of the eruption, leaving behind a scoured landscape that has since regenerated with young fir and alder trees, wildflowers and berry bushes.
 Although the trails are steep and challenging, the views of Mount St. Helens, Mount Rainier and the Cascade Range, as well as the quiet solitude, are unparalleled.

 The 110,000 acre Mount St. Helens National Volcanic Monument on the Gifford Pinchot National Forest was set aside by Congress in 1982 to protect significant features and the unique geologic, ecologic and cultural resources in the landscape surrounding the volcano.
 An important objective of the legislation is to allow geologic forces and ecological succession to operate substantially unimpeded by human activity.
 When visiting the Mount Margaret Backcountry, please support the Monument’s objectives by staying on trail, following regulations outlined on your permit and using the provided tent pad, grey water sump and toilet facilities.